zackees/isolated-environment/README.md

 ...yuck

 This means that if I install one tool and force the correct dependencies in, another tool relying on those dependencies will **BREAK**.

+# Isn't this just yet another package manager?

+If this is a package manager, then so is bash and cmd.exe.
+Let's get real here.
+Also, if this library was part of the standard, we might not have needed `conda` or `pipx` or any of the other alt package managers to fill in the gaps of `pip`.

 ## `isolated-environment` vs `pipx`